jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/GPIO/Running_led/readme.txt

 */

   This example is based on the GD32C103V-EVAL board, it provides a description of Running_led.
-After system start-up, firstly, LED2 on, then, LED3 on, four LEDs can light periodically.
+After system start-up, firstly, LED1 on, then, LED2 on, four LEDs can light periodically.

-  On the GD32C103V-EVAL board,LED2 connected to PC0, LED3 connected to PC2, LED4
+  On the GD32C103V-EVAL board,LED1 connected to PC0, LED2 connected to PC2, LED3
-connected to PE0, LED5 connected to PE1.
+connected to PE0, LED4 connected to PE1.